trixi-framework/P4est.jl/README.md

 *Note: On MacOS, you need to have Xcode installed to be able to use this package.*

+By default, P4est.jl provides pre-generated Julia bindings to all exported C functions of the underlying p4est library.
+You can force the build script to re-generate the bindings by setting the environment variable `JULIA_P4EST_GENERATE_BINDINGS` to a non-empty string.

-You can configure P4est.jl to use a custom build of p4est by setting the following environment variables and building P4est.jl again afterwards:
+In addition, when `JULIA_P4EST_GENERATE_BINDINGS` is non-empty you can also configure P4est.jl to use a custom build of p4est.
+For this, set the following environment variables and build P4est.jl again afterwards:
 1. **Set `JULIA_P4EST_PATH`.**

    You can set the environment variable `JULIA_P4EST_PATH` to the install